OpenVidu/openvidu.io-docs/docs/developing/index.md

 Adding Kurento parent POM to your local respository
 ------------------

 You will need development version of Kurento's parent POM in your local repository in order to compile _openvidu-server_.
-To achieve this, add in your `/home/.m2` a file `settings.xml` with the following content:
+To achieve this, add a file `~/.m2/settings.xml` with the following content:

 ```xml
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"